systopia/de.systopia.campaign/USERDOC.md

 ### Adding campaign fields and functions

-Fields/function for adding categorized costs (such as postal fees, printing costs...) associated with a single campaign or campaign's action (e.g. multiple value fields or financial items) function to calculate the overall costs of of a single campaign and it's child campaigns/actions creating a field or a function to (manually or automatically) add campaign codes that enable a (semi-) automatic matching of contributions and campaigns create fields/functions for recording the number of contacts involved in the campaign, the costs per recipient involved (e.g. for determining the costs of acquiring a contribution or the response quote)
+Fields/function for adding categorized costs (such as postal fees, printing costs...) function to calculate the overall costs of of a single campaign and it's child campaigns/actions

 ## Installation
 Please refer to the [Installation Guide](https://github.com/systopia/de.systopia.campaign/blob/master/README.md)